ItaiAxelrad/remote-sensing/posts/raster-classification.md

 Note that the values of these bands have been rescaled by a factor of 10000.
 This is done for file storage considerations.
 For example, a value of 0.5643 stored as a float takes up more disk space than a value of 5643 stored as an integer.
 If you prefer reflectance values in their original scale (from 0 to 1), this can easily be done using raster algebra or `calc()`.

-A scatterplot matrix can be helpful in exploring relationships between raster layers.
+A scatterplot matrix can help explore relationships between raster layers.
 This can be done with the pairs() function of the raster package, which (like `hist()`) is a wrapper for the same function found in the graphics packages.

 ```r
 pairs(gewata)